 Did you know that there is a ton of beautiful small islands that are generally considered off-limits to tourists?
 No flights go there, and you definitely cannot reach them on foot.
-The only way to reach these unspoiled lands is by boat or helicopter.
+The only way to get to these unspoiled lands is by boat or helicopter.
 From exotic species and authentic villages to serene beaches and lush nature.
-Places like this feel like personal heaven for everyone that is fortunate enough to visit them.
-Luckily, as a sailor, you have the fantastic opportunity to visit these hidden gems.
+Places like this feel like personal heaven for everyone fortunate enough to visit them.
+Luckily, as a sailor, you have the fantastic opportunity to see these hidden gems.
 We even have a few suggestions for you.
 Let’s explore these beautiful locations only accessible by boat together!

 Raja Ampat Islands, Indonesia

 These stunning islands are the ones that inspired us to search for locations, accessible only by boat.
 They were included as a part of the 10 Interesting Facts about Sailing.
 Since then we couldn’t stop thinking about their unique beauty.
 So here they are again!
 In their true glory as of the first place, we advise you to visit if you are looking for a secluded holiday location.

 Raja Ampat Islands are situated in Indonesia’s West Papua province.
 It is a place that makes an impact both from above and below the water.
 What is so unique about this island group is that 75 percent of all coral species found on this planet can be seen there!
 With almost 600 coral species being recorded in the region, it is no wonder that the Raja Ampat Islands are a real heaven for divers, snorkelers, and people who just love exploring the depths of the ocean.
 However, as we said, this region is not beautiful just below the water, because the incredible mini-island landscapes of Wayag and Piaynemo, jutting out from the turquoise sea, is another view that captures your soul and leaves you speechless.